Blunkie/UnethicalPlugins-Have-To-Keep-/README.md

 	* WarpGauntlet - Swaps Weapons and prayer in the hunlef fight Eats and drinks as well.

-	* WarpSkiller - Coming soon.
+	* WarpSkiller - Does Gem cutting, High alch, Low alch, Superheat for now more to come.

 	* WarpGorilla - Coming soon.